 Mike and I know Edinburgh and the surrounding area fairly well, because we lived in Scotland for three years as grad students at the University of Edinburgh.
 Our oldest daughter, Emma, was born inEdinburgh.
 We’ll return to Edinburgh in 2018 with a new set of students.
 Today I’m sharing our favorite things to do in Edinburgh and our favorite things to see in Scotland.
 We’re planning our 2018 trip right now, so please do chime in with recommendations of any places we need to add to our itinerary!

-What to See in Scotland
+Things to See in Scotland with Kids